MaryLvV/MaryLvV.github.io/index.md

 ### Predict-A-Tron 3000
 <a href="https://marylvv.shinyapps.io/PredictATron3000/" target="_blank">My second Shiny app</a> was part of the specialization’s capstone project.
 It implements a next word prediction algorithm I constructed based on the Markov assumption.
 The data for this project originated in three separate corpora of tweets, news, and blog posts.
 After creating tables of n-grams and their frequency counts, the algorithm applies Katz’s backoff principle (searching the last three words in the 4-gram table, followed by a search of the last two words in the trigram table, and finally the last single word in the bigram table) to find the most likely next word given the input text.

 <hr>

 ## Just for fun

 ### Chicken Permits in Metro Nashville
 Using
 <a href="https://data.nashville.gov/" target="_blank">Nashville Open Data</a> and
 <a href="https://carto.com/" target="_blank">Carto maps</a>, I created
 <a href="https://bit.ly/nashvillechickens" target="_blank">this visualization</a> of where the chickens are.

 ### Exploring My Google Search History
 I wanted to see what I'd been searching for in 2016 and 2017.
 <a href="google_search.html" target="_blank">This knitted RMD file</a> tells the story.

 ### powerbi test
 <a href = "powerbi-test.html">Test</a>

+### November 2021 Job Maps
+<a href = "jobmap.html"> NSS Employers as of November 2021</a>